PhiFEM/Poisson-Dirichlet-FEniCS/README.md

 - [Git](https://git-scm.com/)
 - [Docker](https://www.docker.com/)/[podman](https://podman.io/) (or any container engine with similar API as docker and podman.)

-The docker image is based on the legacy FEniCS image: quay.io/fenicsproject/stable.
+The image is based on the legacy FEniCS image: quay.io/fenicsproject/stable.
 It contains also the `numpy`, `sympy` and `matplotlib` python libraries.

 ### Installation